-Altering Soil Composition - Altering the composition of the soil typically refers to changing the soil matrix so that it is no longer susceptible to liquefaction.
-Example ground improvement techniques include permeation grouting (either chemical or microfine cement), jet grouting, and deep soil mixing.
+Altering Soil Composition: Altering the composition of the soil typically refers to changing the soil matrix so that it is no longer susceptible to liquefaction.
+Example ground improvement techniques include permeation grouting (either chemical or micro-fine cement), jet grouting, and deep soil mixing.
 These types of ground improvement are typically more costly than the densification/reinforcement techniques, but may be the most effective techniques if access is limited, construction induced vibrations must be kept to a minimum, and/or the improved ground has secondary functions, such as a seepage barrier or shoring wall.

-Drainage Enhancements - By improving the drainage properties of soils susceptible to liquefaction, it may be possible to prevent the build-up of excess pore water pressures, and thus liquefaction.
-However, drainage improvement is not considered adequately reliable by WSDOT to prevent excess pore water pressure buildup due to liquefaction for the following reasons:

-- The drainage path time for pore pressure to dissipate may be too long, - There is a potential for drainage structures to become clogged during installation and in service, and - With drainage enhancements some settlement is still likely.
+Drainage Enhancements: By improving the drainage properties of soils susceptible to liquefaction, it may be possible to prevent the build-up of excess pore water pressures, and thus liquefaction.
+However, drainage improvement is not considered adequately reliable by WSDOT to prevent excess pore water pressure buildup due to liquefaction due to drainage path time for pore pressure to dissipate, and due to the potential for drainage structures to become clogged during installation and in service.
+In addition, with drainage enhancements some settlement is still likely.
 Therefore, drainage enhancements shall not be used as a means to mitigate liquefaction.
 However, drainage enhancements may provide some potential benefits with densification and reinforcement techniques such as stone columns.

-6-6 References
+6.6 References

-AASHTO, 2017.
-AASHTO LRFD Bridge Design Specifications, Eighth Edition.
+AASHTO, 2007.
+AASHTO LRFD Bridge Design Specifications, Fourth Edition.